 Freetrade vs Trading 212 - fees

-A key difference between the charges from Freetrade and Trading 212 is that Trading 212 doesn't level a platform charge on its ISA, unlike Freetrade, which has a monthly fee of £3, unless you sign up to a Freetrade Plus account for £9.99 per month.
+A key difference between the charges from Freetrade and Trading 212 is that Trading 212 doesn't level a platform charge on its ISA, unlike Freetrade, which requires investors to upgrade to a Freetrade Standard account with a monthly fee of £4.99.
+Alternatively, a Freetrade Plus account for £9.99 per month gives users access to both an ISA and a SIPP.
 However, while neither platform charges commission for buying or selling shares, Trading 212 does charge a 0.15% fee for trading in currencies that are different from the one the account is in.

 Freetrade vs Trading 212 - customer reviews